 - Make a well in the middle of your dry ingredients, add the wet ingredients, along with the mashed banana and chopped pecans.
 Fold until the mixture is just combined – be careful not to over mix or your muffins will be tough.

 - Spoon out the mixture into your prepared muffin tin.
-Bake for 5 minutes before turning down the heat to 180 C (360 F) and bake for a further 10 minutes or until muffins are golden brown on top and a skewer inserted into the middle comes out clean.
+Bake for 5 minutes before turning down the heat to 180 C (350 F) standard / 160 C (320 F) fan-forced and bake for a further 10 minutes or until muffins are golden brown on top and a skewer inserted in the middle comes out clean.

 Muffins are best eaten on the day they are made.
 To store muffins, I recommend freezing the leftover muffins at the end of the first day to maintain freshness.